Your Mac Won’t Connect To A Wi-Fi Network? Here's How To Fix It

 - Open system preferences >> Users & Groups

-- Click tab Login Items
+- Click on the tab Login Items

 - Check all applications